Introduction β

 Now, you can begin importing and using components

 To have components automatically registered and tree-shaken, we recommend unplugin-vue-components.
 Read their docs for additional details.
-This is in addition to the above installation steps
+This is in addition to the above installation steps.
+We supply a resolver

 // vite.config.js/ts